 UNESCO Global Geopark sites tell about the birth of our planet and the story of how cultures formed in natural sites all over the world.
 The UNESCO Global Geopark status has been granted to 177 unique geological tourism sites all over the world.
 The unique aspect refers to the fact that each Geopark contains internationally valuable rock or soil structures and formations.

-Rokua Geopark is located in North Ostrobothnia within the municipalities of Muhos, Utajärvi and Vaala.
-It is Finland's first and, for the time being, only site in the UNESCO International Geoscience and Geoparks Programme (IGGP).
-Rokua Geopark tells the story of the previous Ice Age: How the shifting ice shaped nature and how people followed the melting ice and retreating coastline, leaving an indelible mark on the environment.
+Rokua Geopark is located in Northern Ostrobothnia in the municipalities of Muhos, Utajärvi and Vaala.
+It is Finland's first destination in UNESCO's IGGP (International Geoscience and Geoparks Program) program.
+Rokua Geopark tells the story of the last Ice Age: How moving ice has shaped nature, how man has followed melting ice and the retreating seashore, and left his mark on the environment.
 The area's diverse hiking opportunities, natural and cultural attractions and tourist services offer interesting discoveries in Nordic nature.